 While working as a barista or coffee specialists at a Starbucks shop can be a rewarding experience, the fast-paced environment, and high-volume sales can generate overexertion and fatigue.
 Workers often perform repetitive movements throughout the day that affect their mental and physical health in numerous negative ways.
-These injuries are often the result of stamping the expresso handle, turning knobs, and manipulating the machinery to create the ideal perfect beverage.
+These injuries are often the result of stamping the espresso handle, turning knobs, and manipulating the machinery to create the ideal perfect beverage.

 Some of those worker hazards include:

 - Repetitive Stress Injury (Repetitive Motion Injury – RMI) – The most common injury suffered by Starbucks coffee worker’s is referred to as “barista wrist" or medial epicondylitis or “tennis elbow" caused by repeatedly lifting heavy pitchers of cream and milk, and operating complex machinery.